Happy World Book Day! This wonderful day is about celebrating the joy of reading.

 Build Your Reading Confidence

 From succeeding in the classroom to getting a head start on admissions, we believe that reading comprehension is a powerful, lifelong skill!
 Want to unlock knowledge in a unique, hands-on way?
-Explore our Vocabulary Circles, for elementary to high schoolers.
+Explore our Vocabulary Circles, for 4th-8th graders.
 MEK Review’s dynamic small-group setting program helps you to build vocabulary, learn effective study habits, and master strategies for unpacking tough words.
 To find out whether it’s right for you, contact us!